 You are personally responsible for ensuring that you comply with any controls and procedures we instigate.
 The prevention, detection and reporting of modern slavery in any part of our business or supply chains is the responsibility of all those working for us or under our control.
 You are required to avoid any activity that might lead to, or suggest, a breach of this policy.

-You must notify your Line Manager as soon as possible if you believe or suspect that a conflict with or a breach of this policy has occurred, or may occur in the future.
+You must notify your Line Manager as soon as possible if you believe or suspect that a conflict with or a breach of this policy has occurred or may occur in the future.

 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
-Aker Systems are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
-If you believe that you have suffered any such treatment, you should inform your Line Manager or the HR Director immediately, and if the matter is not remedied employees may raise it formally using our grievance policy.
+Aker Systems are committed to ensuring no one suffers any detrimental treatment because of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
+If you believe that you have suffered any such treatment, you should inform your Line Manager or the HR Team immediately, and if the matter is not remedied employees may raise it formally using our grievance policy.

 Training on this policy forms part of the induction process for all individuals who work for us.